COMP361/f2019-hexanome-01/README.md

 ![Legends of Andor](./Doc/AndorLogo.jpg)

 This project aims to create a virtual instance of the  board game [Legends of Andor](https://boardgamegeek.com/boardgame/127398/legends-andor) using the Unity platform and C# programming language.
-The game is multiplayer online and implements the original game rules such as character movement, fighting monsters, trading items, etc.
+The game is multiplayer, online and implements the original game rules such as character movement, fighting monsters, trading items, etc.

 The game manual can be viewed [here](./Doc/AndorManual.pdf)